webplatform/docs/css/properties/animation-direction/index.md

 |Computed value=as specified
 |Animatable=No
 |Values={{CSS Property Value
-|Data Type=normal
-|Description=Default.
-The animation is played in the forward direction.
-}}{{CSS Property Value
-|Data Type=reverse
-|Description=The animation cycles are played in the reverse direction of the direction in which they were specified.
-}}{{CSS Property Value
-|Data Type=alternate
-|Description=The animation cycles alternate between playing in the forward direction (odd iterations) and the reverse direction (even iterations).
-}}{{CSS Property Value
-|Data Type=alternate-reverse
+|Data Type=single-animation-direction
-|Description=The animation cycles alternate between playing in the reverse direction (odd iterations) and the forward direction (even iterations).
+|Description=One of the following values: <code>normal, reverse, alternate, alternate-reverse</code>.

+<code>normal</code plays the animation keyframes in the order defined in the <code>@keyframes</code> rule.

+<code>reverse</code> plays the animation keyframes in reverse order.
+<code>alternate</code> plays odd-numbered cycles in the specified order, and even-numbered cycles in reverse.

+<code>alternate-reverse</code> plays even-numbered cycles in reverse, and odd-numbered cycles in the specified order.
 }}
 }}
 {{Examples_Section